ScottMorse/PickinPorchDev/README.md

 ![](https://github.com/ScottMorse/PickinPorchDev/blob/master/gifs/Shop.gif)

 **Users can sign up to sell (vendor option) or buy products.
 They must enter a secure password and username.
 I made sure to check this on both client and server side with regular expressions.
-They then need to verify their account with an email that uses a JWT in order to access unlock the permissions to sell or buy.**
+They then need to verify their account with an email that uses a JWT in order to access the permissions to sell or buy.**

 ![](https://github.com/ScottMorse/PickinPorchDev/blob/master/gifs/SignUp.gif)